 The proverb “An apple a day keeps the doctor away” is certainly used for a reason.
-Apples are bursting with vitamin C and fibers, especially in its peel.
+Apples are bursting with vitamin C and fibers, especially in their peel.
 So, don’t make the mistake of throwing that part away.
 Apples also contain smaller amounts of iron, calcium, and vitamin A.

 Even though almost any person can reap their benefits, they are of particular importance for those with diabetes.
 The reasons for this are that fresh apples are:

-Furthermore, apples (whether its peel or the fleshy part itself) also happen to be abundant in antioxidants named polyphenols.
+Furthermore, apples (whether it’s peel or the fleshy part itself) also happen to be abundant in antioxidants named polyphenols.
 They are useful for a number of things:

 At least according to research done on the subject.
 A 2004 review states that consuming apples may lower one’s risk of certain chronic ailments.
 These fruits have even been connected to a lower risk of cardiovascular-related problems.

 This is especially good news for adults with diabetes, as, on average, their chances of having a stroke or developing heart disease are Healthline as those of an average individual.